-James Hardie siding mimics the look of traditional wood siding or cedar shingles, allowing you to keep a classic style or look that fits with your home’s architecture.
+James Hardie siding mimics the look of traditional wood siding or cedar shingles, allowing you to keep a classic style or add character to your plain home with a new look that fits with your home’s architecture and era.
 Your options run from lap siding and vertical siding to shingle siding and panels.
-Any of these can be great options for a historic home or fit in with extremely contemporary styles as well.
+Include Hardie trim to finish the look.
+Any of these can be great options for a historic home or fit in with extremely contemporary styles.

-Fiber-cement siding is ranked as an upscale project, and you can expect to get back the majority of your initial spend when you sell your home.
+Fiber-cement siding is often classified as an upscale project and has a relatively high ROI according to Cost vs. Value figures for Chicago.
+You can expect to get back most of your initial spend if you sell your home.

-Because James Hardie siding isn’t wood, it doesn’t have the same downsides to that material.
+Because James Hardie plank siding isn’t wood, it doesn't decay the same way wood does.
 It’s naturally resistant to fire, insects, and rot.
-Compare that to vinyl siding, which feeds flames, or wood siding, which is a haven for termites and moisture damage.
+In contrast, vinyl siding feeds flames, and wood siding is a haven for termites and moisture damage.

-If you’re looking to upgrade the exterior of your home, you can’t go wrong with James Hardie siding.
-It gives you the classic look of wood with less maintenance and better durability.
-Choose from classic colors or plan to paint it to boost your home’s curb appeal.
+If you’re looking to upgrade your home's exterior you can’t go wrong with James Hardie siding.
+Houses with Hardieboard feature a classic wood look with less maintenance and better durability.
+Choose from traditional colors or plan to paint it to boost your home’s curb appeal.